renville-colin/colin-renville-blogdown/content/posts/00-test_exploreF1/index.md

 2. Fast Lap begins once the driver makes it around the track and to the start / finish line, puts in full effort pushes the car to the limit
   - At very niche tracks, such as Monaco, drivers may do multiple fast laps - but this is very rare throughout the season as a whole

-3. After a driver's fast lap(s), they'll begin their In Lap which is a slow trek around the circuit and back into the pit lane and then the garage to refuel and change tires, if desired
+3. After a driver's fast lap(s), they'll begin their In Lap which is generally a slow trek around the circuit and back into the pit lane and then the garage to refuel and change tires, *if desired*

-Since we are looking to purely look to measure how much faster *Fast* Laps are getting throughout qualifying sessions, we need to design a way to efficiently predict to a reasonably-accurate degree if a lap as a Fast Lap or a Slow Lap.
+Since we are looking to purely look to measure how much *faster* Fast Laps are getting throughout qualifying sessions, we need to design a way to efficiently predict to a reasonably-accurate degree if a lap as a Fast Lap or a Slow Lap.
 Consistent with the session number work above, the dataset we are using does not tell us if a driver is on a Fast Lap or not.
 This interpretation between Fast and Slow laps is also something that can be subjective, which I will detail later on.

 <br/>

 ## Clustering

 In order to lay the groundwork for my idea on predicting a Fast Lap vs. a Slow lap, let's look at a specific set of laps by Max Verstappen.
 This set of four laps was a stint from Verstappen's qualifying to begin Q2.
-Recalling our derived variable for lap times, LapTime5, we can see that the data shows a slow Out Lap, a fast lap, a slow lap, and the sting ends with a slow, In Lap.
+Recalling our derived variable for lap times, LapTime5, we can see that the data shows a slow Out Lap, a fast lap, a slow lap, and the stint ends with a slow, In Lap.
 They key note here is the definite separation between Verstappen's fast lap at 83.189 seconds that are all over 100 seconds.
 Assuming that there is this kind of separation in time between most slow laps and fast laps, we should be able to predict for these using the right tools.

 ```r